During the ongoing development of TASS, around 10 different A.I. solutions have been used and tested.

 The first solution was to use OpenCV and Haarcascades with an Eigenfaces model, users could upload their training data which was sent to the device via MQTT for training.
 This solution was good as a POC, but identification was not accurate enough.
 The solution has now been opened up as an example for the IoT JumpWay Developer Program.
 This version has now been opensourced.

-- The third solution was to use OpenCV to detect faces and pass them through a custom trained Inception V3 model using Tensorflow.
-We created the ability to carry out transfer learning directly on the device (Raspberry Pi).
+The third solution was to use OpenCV to detect faces and pass them through a custom trained Inception V3 model using Tensorflow.
+The project used transfer learning directly on the device (Raspberry Pi).
 Users could upload their training data which was sent to the device via MQTT for training.
 This solution was a massive improvement and accuracy for detecting trained people was almost 100%, unfortunately I identified an issue which I now know to be a common issue at the moment, where the network would identify anyone that was unknown as one of the trained people.
-I am currently writing a Python wrapper for the Tensorflow/Inception/IoT JumpWay method and the project will soon be released as an IoT JumpWay example.
+This version has been released as InceptionFlow.

-- For the 5th solution, the server used for the A.I was re-homed onto an Intel Nuc.
-The structure of the network also changed, the program that handles the facial recognition and identification can connect to multiple IP cams, previously the camera devices would send the frames through MQTT to the broker, with this move, the identification process became significantly more efficient, and also the camera devices only need to stream, they do not need to connect to the communication broker and 3rd party devices are now supported.
-In addition to the ability to manage multiple IP cams, the hub can now process frames from a Realsense camera and classify the image.
-This version has now been opensourced, click here to view the tutorial.
+The project a system was developed on the foundations of OpenFace.
+A server used for the A.I was re-homed onto an Intel Nuc.
+The structure of the network also changed, the program that handles the facial recognition and identification could now connect to multiple IP cams, previously the camera devices would send the frames through MQTT to the broker, with this move, the identification process became significantly more efficient, the camera devices now only needed to streamand no longer needed to connect to the communication broker, this also meant that 3rd party IP cameras were now supported.
+In addition to the ability to manage multiple IP cams, the hub could now process frames from a Realsense camera and classify the image.

 - For the 6th solution, we moved towards a more powerful Intel NUC.
 This move enabled us to take advantage of the Intel Computer Vision SDK which drastically improved the efficiency of the project.
 Previous issues with lighting, speed and accuarcy were no longer a problem, and TASS now only requires one training image of a person to be able to accurately identify them.